kjswedberg/kjswedberg.github.io/index.md

 ## Welcome

-This page is for the internship that I am doing through ACEP at UAF.
+This website is for the internship that I am doing through ACEP at UAF.